Russell returns with 25 points; Wolves beat Kings 116-106

 De’Aaron Fox had 31 points for the Kings, who lost their fourth in a row.
 Harrison Barnes added 21 points and 12 rebounds, and Buddy Hield scored 18.

+“It’s finding that consistency and how we play, and not playing to our opponent,” Barnes said.
+“I think every single night we match whoever is on the floor.
+If we’re playing a good team, we’re going to bring our ‘A’ game.
+If we’re playing a team that’s even with us in the standings, then maybe our effort is less.
+Whatever it is, we always come out a different way every single game based off who we’re playing.”

 The veteran Barnes helped Sacramento to a strong start with 12 of his points coming in the first quarter.
-But, Neither team could pull away.
+But neither team could pull away.

 Minnesota used a 10-2 run to close out the third after the Kings’ looked to take control and kept the running going in the fourth with Edwards continually bulling his way to the rim on drives.
-Russell, on a minutes restriction, then provided a closing punch.
+Russell, on a minutes restriction, then provided a closing punch and finished with 24 minutes.

+“He came in off the bench and does what he does best, be DLo, ice in his veins in the fourth quarter,” Towns said.
+“He did exactly what he needed to do to show how special he is to us.”

 TIP-INS